Stoney (album): Promotion and release

 Stoney was supported by several singles.
 Its lead single, "White Iverson" debuted at 84 and later peaked at number 14 on the Billboard Hot 100; it was certified diamond in the United States by the Recording Industry Association of America (RIAA).
 It was followed by "Too Young" on October 9, 2015.
 It was certified two-times platinum by the RIAA.
 "Go Flex" is the album's third single, released on April 21, 2016.
 It peaked at number 76 on the Hot 100 and was certified six-times platinum by the RIAA.
 Featuring Bieber, "Deja Vu" was leaked online one day before it was released on September 9, 2016.
 It peaked at number 75 on the Hot 100 and was certified platinum by the RIAA.
 "Congratulations" featuring Quavo was released as a promotional single on November 3, 2016, but was later sent to rhythmic radio on January 31, 2017.
 Malone's first single in the Hot 100 top 10, it peaked at number eight on the chart and was certified diamond and 14-times platinum by the RIAA.
-The album's final single, "I Fall Apart", was released to radio on October 17, 2017, after video of a live performance of the song went viral on Twitter.
+The album's final single, "I Fall Apart", was released to radio on October 17, 2017, after a live performance video of the song went viral on Twitter.
 It peaked at number 16 on the Hot 100 and was certified diamond by the RIAA.
 Stoney was also supported by two promotional singles.
 "Patient" was released as the first promotional single on November 18, 2016.
 It was certified platinum by the RIAA.
 The second promotional single was "Leave", from the album's deluxe edition, was released on December 2, 2016.
 It was certified platinum by the RIAA.